 You can embark from the Musée d’Orsay or Parc de la Villette.
 Prices and departure times can vary by month, so we recommend that you visit the Paris Canal Website.

-Coming to Paris and want to enjoy good cuisine that doesn’t break the bank?
+Coming to Paris and want to enjoy good food that doesn’t break the bank?
 Fancy a lie-in but can’t wait until lunch?
 This post is just for you! 🙂